BurntSushi/termcolor/doc/rg.1.md

 -c, --count
 : Only show count of line matches for each file.

--l, --files-with-matches
-: Only show path of each file with matches.

 --color *WHEN*
 : Whether to use coloring in match.
 Valid values are never, always or auto.
   [default: auto]